cclopes/academic-kickstart/content/en/project/iagdevs/index.md

 projects: []
 ---

-The [IAG Devs](https://github.com/iagdevs) research group with IAG graduate students and professors develops educational material in Portuguese for other studens.
+The [IAG Devs](https://github.com/iagdevs) research group with IAG graduate students and professors develops educational material in Portuguese for other students.
 Check out our [Introduction to R Course](https://github.com/iagdevs/cursoR).